SpenceKonde/DxCore/megaavr/extras/Ref_Serial.md

 ### Serial.printHex() and Serial.printHexln()
-One extremely common task in embedded programming, particualarly debugging embedded code, is printing data out as hexadecimal numbers.
+One extremely common task in embedded programming, particularly debugging embedded code, is printing data out as hexadecimal numbers.
 There is of course,  `Serial.print(number,HEX)`, but not only does that burn more flash, it doesn't add an appropriate number of leading zeros (making it hard to read).
 It's designed to print numbers in the way that programmers would want them printed - the number of leading zeros will match the data type, ie if you print an unsigned long, with 1 in the low byte and 0's in the other three, it will print 00000001, not 1.
 As you would expect, printHexln() does the same thing and adds a newline.
 Below is an unabridged list of the versions:
 ```c++
     void                printHex(const     uint8_t              b);